-This approach is very similar to first-person, but uses third-person pronouns ('he', 'she', or 'they,').
-It is also the more narrow and claustrophobic of the third-person viewpoints.
+This approach is very similar to first-person, but produces a narrower and more claustrophobic version of the third person viewpoint.

-Perhaps the most famous example is Hills Like White Elephants by Ernest Hemingway.
+Perhaps the most famous example of this type of third person viewpoint is Hills Like White Elephants by Ernest Hemingway.

 The hills across the valley of the Ebro' were long and white.
 On this side there was no shade and no trees and the station was between two lines of rails in the sun.
 Close against the side of the station there was the warm shadow of the building and a curtain, made of strings of bamboo beads, hung across the open door into the bar, to keep out flies.
 The American and the girl with him sat at a table in the shade, outside the building.
 It was very hot and the express from Barcelona would come in forty minutes.
 It stopped at this junction for two minutes and went on to Madrid.